4est-is-Forrest/square-iron/content/docs/Inbox Automation/fuck.md

 **( % ) Client codes** determine what customer to create the ticket under and therefore who to charge.

 **( { ) Assignment Queue** is the queue the ticket should be sent for completion or resolution.

-**( $ ) Ticket subject** represents the ticket's 'short description' field.
-When this argument is excluded, the email's subject line (minus the formatted arguments) is passed as the ticket's short description.
-Of course, sometimes email subject lines are not very helpful or descriptive, hence why this argument exists.